-- Going to be out of town?
-Vote at any polling place in Queensland.
+- Solution Solution of Solutio

 - Want to avoid the rush?
 Early voting is open from 8am-6pm 14-25 October (weekdays)

 - Really want to avoid the rush?

 Request a postal vote by 7pm on 14

 October.

 Learn more about the election and where you can vote at the ECQ website.